SuperSimpleDev/react-course/1-links.md

 Backend Overview: https://youtu.be/XBu54nfzxAQ

+Put an HTML Website on the Internet: https://youtu.be/p1QU3kLFPdg

 ### Elastic Beanstalk Instance Types
 If you created your account **after July 15, 2025** use these instance types:
 ```